veyW/PonomarovaLab/index.md

 {% capture text %}

-Our people are our biggest asset.
+People are our biggest asset.
+Get to know them here.

 {%
   include button.html